jballands/CoarseGrind/README.txt

 3) coarsegrind.py
 4) README.txt

+CoarseGrind was created by a Hokie, for other Hokies.
+This means that CoarseGrind only works for Virginia Tech students.
+If you would like to implement a version of CoarseGrind for your school, feel free to fork this repository.
+If you are a Hokie and would like to contribute to CoarseGrind, feel free to submit a pull request.

 You must have Python installed on your machine in order to use CoarseGrind.
 For more information, visit: python.org